cadenai/byodr/docs/startup_manual.md

 #### Start Robot
 * Take one of the ignition keys.
 Put it in the lock and turn it up.
 * A blue led will light up.
 This is the 12vdc circuit.
-After a while some small leds on the router will light up and after one or two minutes more leds will light up.
+* After a while some small leds on the router will light up, and after one or two minutes more leds will light up.
 You will hear a soft rattling sound from the camera’s.
 * Press `East` (see manual [controller and browser](operator_manual.md)), and the main engines will start with the sound of fans.
 * Ask the guard to hit the stop button.
-The main engines should stop.
+The main motor should stop.

 #### Prepare operator seat
-Connect the cable between the computer and the controller.
+Connect the controller to the computer via bluetooth or USB-cable.
 Start google chrome.

 #### Start operation